This section will be updated in January 2021.

 There are several ways to comply with this disclosure obligation.
 For example, in the AMF’s view, a firm could disclose this information in its telephone greeting.

-If brokers communicate with a client otherwise than by phone (in writing, in person, etc.) and, as a result, the client does not hear the disclosure in the telephone greeting, they must ensure that they personally make this disclosure to the client orally or in writing.
+If the broker communicates with the client in a way other than by telephone (in writing, in person, etc.), and, as a result, that the client does not hear the disclosure in the telephone message, the broker must ensure that the disclosure is made verbally or in writing.

 A broker who makes this disclosure is exempted from the following obligations: